JDM Logo

 JDM Logo History

 The JDM Leaf mark on personal transportation in Japan is mandatory.
-It warns other traffic participants that a novice drives the car.
+It warns other traffic participants that a novice is driving the car.
 The Wakaba sign has been in use since 1972.
-According to the rules, it is placed at the front and back of the car’s body and stays there for no less than 12 months from obtaining the driver’s license.
-Such an emblem signals to others that the driver is a novice who is not yet confident in their actions and needs to understand how to behave on the road fully.
+According to the rules, it must be placed on the front and back of the car’s body and remain there for at least 12 months after obtaining the driver’s license.
+Such an emblem signals to others that the driver is a novice who is not yet confident in their actions and needs to fully understand how to behave on the road.

-But if a car owner feels uncertain after a year, they can continue to leave the sticker on their vehicle.
+But if a car owner feels uncertain after a year, they can keep the sticker on their vehicle.
 That is, Shoshinsha is the official symbol for beginner drivers.
 The JDM Leaf logo can also indicate a beginner’s status in any other field.
 For example, employees of some companies wear a special symbol on their badges until they gain the necessary experience.

 What is JDM?

 JDM is an abbreviation for the Japanese Domestic Market, a national culture of producing goods for domestic use.
 They are characterized by impeccable quality, excellent reliability, and high technology.
-Within this trend, the population uses several types of JDM Leaf markings, sticking the so-called Shoshinsha sign on cars, indicating that the driver is a beginner.
+Within this trend, the population uses several types of JDM Leaf markings, sticking the so-called Shoshinsha sign on cars to indicate that the driver is a beginner.

 JDM Emblem

-The position of the Wakaba symbol can vary, as it can be flat or tilted – angular, set on edge.
+The position of the Wakaba symbol can vary, as it can be flat, tilted, or set on edge.
 By the way, the icon counts six faces.
 They are smooth and straight, indicating the car’s excellent aerodynamic capabilities.
 Moreover, the logo gives a sense of dynamics and energy.
 A black border strip runs along its perimeter.

 Font and Colors